ychnlgy/DeepConsensus/README.md

 ```bash
 python3 mnist_train.py
 ```
 This will train the CNN and its DeepConsensus version on a ```64x64``` MNIST dataset, with only the test set perturbed with 20 pixel translations in both x and y axes.
-Pay special attention to test scores.
+Note the massive improvement in test scores.

 ## Navigation